Best Mutual Funds to Buy for 2026 and Beyond

 - Expense ratio: 0.70%

-One of the more interesting stories of the past year has been the resurgence of international stocks, which commonly underperform their U.S. counterparts but excelled in 2025 amid a weakening U.S. dollar and other drivers.
+One of the more interesting stories of 2025 was the resurgence of international stocks, which commonly underperform their U.S. counterparts but excelled last year amid a weakening U.S. dollar and other drivers.

-That goes not just for more developed markets, but riskier emerging markets as well — and the latter's good fortunes could continue into 2026.
+That goes not just for more developed markets, but riskier emerging markets, as well.
+The latter's good fortunes have continued into 2026.

-"We believe the combination of improving macro momentum, rising domestic liquidity, and a shift in households' asset allocation toward equities should support a sustained recovery," the group writes.
+"They remain attractively valued and under-owned," JPMorgan said in its 2026 year-ahead outlook.
+"We believe the combination of improving macro momentum, rising domestic liquidity and a shift in households' asset allocation toward equities should support a sustained recovery."

 Dodge & Cox Emerging Markets Stock Fund (DODEX) is a roughly 300-holding portfolio of companies predominantly domiciled in emerging or "frontier" countries that the fund's five-member investment committee views as undervalued despite having a "favorable outlook" for long-term growth.

-It's a much larger basket of holdings than is typically found in a Dodge & Cox fund, but the young fund's strategy has been effective since its May 2021 launch; its 18.1% trailing three-year average annual return is more than 3 percentage points better than the category average and benchmark index.
+It's a much larger basket of holdings than is typically found in a Dodge & Cox vehicle, but the young fund's strategy has been effective since its May 2021 launch; its 19.3% trailing three-year average annual return is more than 4 percentage points better than the category average and benchmark index.

 "Dodge & Cox Emerging Markets Stock is proving the skeptics wrong," Morningstar Associate Director Tony Thomas says about the fund's Silver Medalist rating.
 "A modest tilt toward value stocks has helped, but it's also found winners benefiting from strong growth, such as Taiwan Semiconductor Manufacturing — the portfolio's top holding since mid-2023."